pewpewlive/hybroid-live/parser/README.md

 ### **Methods:**

-`statement() -> ast.Node` - Switches on tokens to get into correct function for handling the token, if this function gets an error it will try to synchronize to find as much errors as possible.
+1. `statement() -> ast.Node` - Switches on tokens to get into correct function for handling the token, if this function gets an error it will try to synchronize to find as much errors as possible.
+2. `macroDeclarationStmt() -> ast.Node` - Creates an `ast.MacroDeclarationStmt` (CITATION NEEDED).
+For this to be called the `lexer.Macro` token must have been found.

-`envStmt() -> ast.Node` - Parses `env` keyword
+3. `envStmt() -> ast.Node` - Creates an [ast.EnvironmentStmt](https://github.com/pewpewlive/hybroid/blob/master/ast/README.md#environmentstmt) (CITATION NEEDED).

+## `expressions.go`